-Can Cats And Babies Co-Exist?
+Can Cats and Babies Co-Exist?

 Cats classically have a reputation for being territorial, fussy, unpredictable, and jealous.
 Not all of them are this way, and many cat moms know this — but they also know the cat was around the house first.

 So, can a cat accept the arrival of a new, noisy human in their kingdom?
-Of course they can!
+Of course, they can!
 Think about all the different ways you’d prepare an older child for the arrival of a younger sibling, or maybe how you’d introduce a new pet to an existing one.

-Preparing Your Cat For Baby
+Preparing Your Cat for Baby

 If you already have your newborn, you can still follow these steps.

-Addressing some of your cat’s curiosities before the baby arrives can help keep kitty out of the crib:
+Addressing some of your cat’s curiosities before the baby arrives can help keep the kitty out of the crib:

 This will help make all these new things familiar to your cat, reducing their curiosity and urge to jump into the crib to investigate.